Nath9666/info--Web-Development-for-IT-Engineer/Lab4/Rapport.md

 > In the case the user tries to access /conversations without being logged-in, it should be redirected to the home page.
 Use a guard to implement this behaviour.

+So we modify the (index.js)[.\vue-oauth-microsoft-graph\src\router\index.js] file to add the guard with the beforeEnter just for the page conversation.

+### Exercice 9

+> Implement the /conversations/:id route.
+For now, the newly created ConversationShowPage component should access the id given in the URL and display it inside the template.

+So we create a new page [ConversationShowPage.vue](.\vue-oauth-microsoft-graph\src\components\ConversationShowPage.vue) and we add the route in the [index.js](.\vue-oauth-microsoft-graph\src\router\index.js) file.
+So when you click in the conversation section, you arrive in a new [route](http://localhost:8081/conversations/6) with the id of 6, (it is just a random number).